WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 <br>

-Now lets go to the implementation page by clicking on the `ℹ` icon.
+Now lets go to the implementation page by clicking on the `i` icon.

 ![](dataflo_implementation.png)